santo1989/santo1989/README.md

 ### 👨‍🏫 &nbsp; About Me

 <p align="justify">
 I am a passionate Tech Enthusiast.
 I have been learning programming languages, web development, and computer science-related subjects.
-Now my goal to start my master's in Deep Learning.
-Every day I want to learn something new that create value in my life.
+Now my goal is to start my master's in Data Engineering.
+Every day I want to learn something new that creates value in my life.
 </p>

 <br />